acceleratedscience/open-ad-toolkit/openad/user_toolkits/README.md

     -   **Function access:** `if "estimate_only" in inputs:`
     -   **Command notation:** `hello world [ estimate only ]`
 -   `RETURN_AS_DATA`<br>
-    This (always optional) clause is meant for fuctions that return styled data, and should remove any styling from your data so it can be consumed by endpoints where the styling is not welcome.
+    This (always optional) clause is meant for functions that return styled data, and should remove any styling from your data so it can be consumed by endpoints where the styling is not welcome.

     -   **JSON notation:** `"RETURN_AS_DATA": {}`
     -   **Function access:** `if "return_as_data" in inputs:`